Article I: Name, Mission, Status

 Section 6.1: Elective Officers.
 The Elective Officers of Lamaze International shall be a Secretary/Treasurer, President-Elect, President, and Past-President.

 Section 6.2: Election.
 The outgoing Board of Directors shall meet annually within three days of the Annual Meeting of the members.
-At least six months before the Annual Meeting, the Board of Directors shall elect a Secretary/Treasurer who will commence his or her term upon the close of the Board meeting that follows the Annual Meeting.
+At least six months before the Annual Meeting, the Board of Directors shall elect a Secretary/Treasurer who will commence his or her term upon the close of the Annual Board Meeting (see Section 5.5(a) above).

 Section 6.3: Terms of Office and Special Qualifications.

 A: Term.
-Each Officer shall serve for a term of one year, which shall begin following the outgoing Board of Directors meeting and shall continue until the close of the outgoing Board of Directors meeting held in conjunction with the next year’s Annual Meeting.
+Each Officer shall serve for a term of one year, which shall begin following the Annual Board Meeting and shall continue until the close of the Annual Board Meeting approximately one year later.
 At the end of his/her term, each Secretary/Treasurer shall become the President-Elect, each President-Elect shall become the President, and each President shall become the Past-President.

 B: Special Qualifications.
-To be eligible for election to the office of Secretary/Treasurer, a Director must (i) have served at least one year and more than three years as an At-Large Director, and (ii) have at least one year remaining in his/her term as an Elected Director.
+To be eligible for election to the office of Secretary/Treasurer, a Director must (i) have served at least one year and more than three years as an At-Large Director, and (ii) is currently serving as an At-Large Director.

 Section 6.4: Removal.
 Any one or more Officers may be removed with or without cause by a two-thirds vote of the Board of Directors.

 Section 6.5: Vacancies.
 The Secretary/Treasurer shall succeed to the office of President-Elect without action by the Board of Directors in the event the office of President-Elect becomes vacant.
 The President-Elect shall succeed to the office of President without action by the Board of Directors in the event the office of President becomes vacant.
-In the event of a vacancy in the office of Secretary/Treasurer, whether by virtue of the Secretary/Treasurer succeeding to the office of President-Elect or otherwise, the office of Secretary/Treasurer shall be filled as determined by majority vote of the Board of Directors at any meeting of Directors where the vacancy is made known, or at the next subsequent meeting if such vacancy occurs in the period between meetings.
+In the event of a vacancy in the office of Secretary/Treasurer, whether by virtue of the Secretary/Treasurer succeeding to the office of President-Elect or otherwise, the office of Secretary/Treasurer shall be filled as determined by majority vote of the Board of Directors promptly.
 The Board of Directors may fill a vacancy in the position of Past-President, or allow the position to remain vacant for the rest of the vacated Officer’s term, at the discretion of the Board of Directors.
 Notwithstanding the above, the Board of Directors may change the succession plan and fill vacancies in any manner it deems prudent if (a) extraordinary circumstances exist such 12 that the Directors determine that a change is in the best interest of Lamaze International, and (b) at least three-quarters of the Directors present vote to approve such a change.